massung/lexer/README.md

 	(tokenize lexer string &optional source)

 The `lexer` is our function and `string` is what will be tokenized.
-The `source` argument should be used to identify where `string` came from (e.g. a pathname), as it will be used in error reporting.
+The `source` argument can be used to identify where `string` came from (e.g. a pathname), as it will be used in error reporting.

+*NOTE: A lexical state object is created for you always, and there is never a need to create one yourself.*

+Let's give it a try:

-	CL-USER > (tokenize #'my-lexer "x = 10")
+	CL-USER > (tokenize 'my-lexer "x = 10")
 	(#<LEXER::TOKEN IDENT "x">
 	 #<LEXER::TOKEN EQ>
 	 #<LEXER::TOKEN INT 10>)

 If all the patterns in your lexer function fail to match, then a `lex-error` condition is signaled, letting you know exactly where the problem is located at.

-	CL-USER > (tokenize #'my-lexer "x = $10")
+	CL-USER > (tokenize 'my-lexer "x = $10" "REPL")
-	Error: Lexing error on line 1 near "$"
+	Error: Lexing error on line 1 of "REPL"
 	  1 (abort) Return to level 0.
 	  2 Return to top loop level 0.

 ## Analyzing Tokens

+Almost all parser generators for Common Lisp ([PARSERGEN](http://www.lispworks.com/documentation/lw61/LW/html/lw-1141.htm#pgfId-886156), [CL-YACC](http://www.pps.univ-paris-diderot.fr/~jch/software/cl-yacc/), ...) work by defining a single function, which takes a function as an argument that will return tokens to it as multiple value pairs: the class and value of the token.

+To accomodate these parsers, the `lexer` package has a function: `parse`, which defines a lexer and calls the parser function with an appropriate token reader:

+	(parse parser lexer string &optional source)

+*NOTE: From here on we'll be using the [LispWorks](http://www.lispworks.com/) parser generator for examples.*

 Let's create a simple parser grammar.

 	CL-USER > (defparser my-parser
-	            ((start let) $1)
+	            ((start let))
                 ((let :ident :eq :int)
                  `(:let ,$1 ,$3))
                 ((let :error)
                  (error "Invalid LET syntax")))
 	MY-PARSER

-Our lexer returns tokens, but the parser expects multiple values.
-The `lexer` package comes with a helper function that will pop the next token in our source and hand it to the parser in the correct format.

-	(parse parser tokens)

-The `parser` argument should be the grammar function created with `defparser`.
-The `tokens` is our list of tokens acquired via `tokenize`.
+Now let's use the parser in conjunction with the lexer to parse a string...

-	CL-USER > (parse #'my-parser (tokenize #'my-lexer "x = 10"))
+	CL-USER > (parse 'my-parser 'my-lexer "x = 10")
 	(:LET "x" 10)
 	NIL

 Since each token knows where it came from, the `parse` function also will re-signal any condition thrown as a `lex-error` identifying where in the token stream the error occurred, as well as the lexeme of the token.

-	CL-USER > (parse #'my-parser (tokenize #'my-lexer "x = 10 20"))
+	CL-USER > (parse #'my-parser #'my-lexer "x = 10 20")
-	Error: Invalid LET syntax on line 1 near "20"
+	Error: Invalid LET syntax near "20" on line 1
 	  1 (abort) Return to level 0.
 	  2 Return to top loop level 0.

 And done!

 ## Multiple Rules

-Often, you will be parsing text that has different lexical rules given the current parsing context.
+Often, you will be parsing text that has different lexical rules given the current context.
 For example, HTML allows embedding JavaScript between `<script>` tags, and in many languages quoted strings are a mini-DSL unto themselves.

-Under-the-hood, all lexers are parsing the same `lexbuf` object bound to `*lexbuf*` and the lexer is actually a stack of lexing functions bound to `*lexer*`.
-This let's you change lexers dynamically while tokenizing using the following functions:
+The lexer functions you create with `deflexer` all take a `lexstate` object as a parameter.
+The `lexstate` actually contains a stack of lexers, the top-most which is the one being currently used to tokenize the input source.
+Within a lexer, you can push, pop, and swap to different lexers, while also returning tokens.

 	;; push a new lexer, return a token
-	(push-lexer lexer class &optional value)
+	(push-lexer state lexer class &optional value)

 	;; pop the current lexer, return a token
-	(pop-lexer class &optional value)
+	(pop-lexer state class &optional value)

-	;; swap to a different lexer, return a token (swap-lexer lexer class &optional value)
+	;; swap to a different lexer, return a token (swap-lexer state lexer class &optional value)

 Each of these will change the current lexer, and also return a token at the same time!
 This is very useful as the token can be used to signal to the grammar to change parsing rules.

-*NOTE: Remember that `:next-token` is actually handled from within your lexer function!
-This means if you return `:next-token` while also changing lexers, the new lexer will not be called until after a complete token has been returned from your current lexer!*
+*NOTE: Remember that `:next-token` is treated special.
+If you return `:next-token` while also changing lexers, the new lexer will not be called until after a complete token has been returned from your current lexer!
+You'll almost never want to do this.*

 Let's give this a spin by creating a simple CSV parser.
 It should be able to parse integers and strings, and strings should be able to escape characters and contain commas.

 First, let's define the CSV lexer:

-	CL-USER > (deflexer csv-lexer
+	CL-USER > (deflexer csv-lexer (state)
 	            ("%s+"      (values :next-token))

 	            ;; tokens